Rosie and Jim: Series 8 (2000) – Neil Brewer

+Broadcast

+Pay TV rights to the series were held by Disney Channel for a time in the late 1990s.

 Home media releases

-Video Collection International released VHS tapes of the series.
-From 1991 until 1994, the tapes were released through the Central Video imprint, which then transitioned off to Carlton Home Entertainment's CTE Video imprint for a short time in the mid-'90s, before reverting to Video Collection International.
+Video Collection International Ltd. released VHS tapes of the series.
+From 1991 to 1994, the tapes were released through the Central Video imprint, which transitioned off to Carlton Home Entertainment's CTE Video imprint for a short time in the mid-1990s, before reverting to Video Collection International until 2004, when it folded into 2Entertain, who subsequently released a promotional DVD of the show in the Daily Mail in 2005.

-The Bumper Pack DVD was released by Platform Entertainment.
+The Bumper Pack DVD was released by Platform Entertainment in 2016.